material-components/material-components-web-react/packages/tab-bar/README.md

-activeIndex | number | Index of the active tab. handleActiveIndexUpdate | Function(activeIndex: number) => void | Callback for when the active index is updated className | string | Classes to appear on className attribute of root element.
+activeIndex | number | Index of the active tab. handleActiveIndexUpdate | Function(activeIndex: number) => void | Callback for when the active index is updated className | string | Classes to appear on className attribute of root element. isRTL | Boolean |  Whether the direction of the tab bar is RTL.

 ## Sass Mixins